willkg/phil/README.rst

 License, etc
 ============

-phil Copyright(C) 2011 Will Kahn-GReene
+phil Copyright(C) 2011 Will Kahn-Greene

 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
 See